powerapi-ng/smartwatts-formula/README.md

 ## Contributing

 If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request.

-When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.
+You should start by reading the [contribution guide](https://github.com/powerapi-ng/smartwatts-formula/blob/master/contributing.md)

+When submitting code, please check that it is conform by using `pylint` and `flake8` with the configurations files at the root of the project.

 ## Publications